-You’ll have more time for more enjoyable tasks
+“Eating that frog” leaves you with more time for enjoyable tasks

-In any case, if you do these “dreadful” tasks first think in the morning, you’ll actually feel like you have more time for tasks you actually enjoy.
+In any case, if you do these “dreadful” tasks first thing in the morning, you’ll feel like you have more time for tasks you actually enjoy.

 But, discipline and practice can help you finish these worst tasks faster.